sochalewski/scrabbdict/README.md

 Scrabbdict/Settings.bundle/Root.plist
 ```

-When Swift Package Manager dependencies change, update that file to match `Package.resolved`.
+When Swift Package Manager dependencies used by the app at runtime change, update that file to match `Package.resolved`.
+Test-only dependencies, such as snapshot testing tools, do not need to appear in the user-visible Settings bundle unless they become part of the shipped app.

 ## Contributing Notes